N. Korea's message to ally China: 'Back off, shut up, leave us alone'

 Before taking office last month, President Donald Trump complained in a tweet that China was not doing enough to help to contain Pyongyang.

-But Hu pointed out that North Korea's nuclear program was also a concern for Beijing.
+But Hu pointed out that Kim's nuclear program was also a concern for Beijing.

 "The potential threat of North Korea's nukes is enormous to China," he said.
 "Whether they use them or not, there is still potential for a nuclear leak.
 So the only thing China can do is to take serious action to contain the potential danger."